DevGrumpiness/casavazquez/README.md

 -   Sometimes the app runs on a different port, for example on [http://localhost:3001](http://localhost:3001) when 3000 is currently blocked.
 -   sometimes deleting the .next folder can help resolving cache problems
+-   CSS changes dont show? restart npm run dev to have the scss re-generated.
+Espacially when you created new scss files or changed styles on the highest level

 ## Learn More about Next